 1) Provide information as may be necessary; and/or

 2) Appear for an interview before the Board to explain the relevance or sufficiency, clarify information, or clear up any discrepancies or conflicts in information.

-d) An APN license may be issued when the applicant meets the requirements set forth in this Section.
+d) An APRN license may be issued when the applicant meets the requirements set forth in this Section.

 (Source: Amended at 45 Ill.
 Reg.
 228, effective January 4, 2021)